 - One cup of coconut milk contains 25% 0f daily iron, which prevents anemia in children.

 Coconut Milk Recipes for Babies Toddlers, and Kids

-Here are some recipes to include the nutritious coconut milk in your child's menu.
+Here are some recipes to include nutritious coconut milk in your child's menu.

 Coconut milk is readily available in the market, but homemade coconut milk is fresh and tastes delicious!
-The process of making coconut milk at home is simple, except for the grating part.
-You can use the coconut milk immediately or refrigerate as per your preference.
+Making coconut milk at home is simple, except for the grating part.
+You can use the coconut milk immediately or refrigerate it as per your preference.

 Vegetable Oats Porridge is a smooth, quick, one-pot savory porridge for babies and toddlers with vegetables, oats, and coconut milk!
 This creamy oats porridge is wholesome and filling that it can be given to babies as breakfast or even lunch.